jhnienhuis/GlobalDeltaChange/readme.rst

 source: http://www.fao.org/nr/water/aquamaps/

 (note, I don't store these here because of versioning and file size limitations.
 Please get in touch if you can't find them, I will send them to you)

+Global Delta Accuracy
+#############

+The accuracy of the global delta dataset is assessed through comparison against field measurements and other datasets.
+We compare the total number of predicted deltas (~11,000) against field observations of deltas that meet our definition (see the publication).
+We also compare the predicted morphology and give accuracy for individual predictions and for the global total.
+Lastly, we compare the delta land area change against a set of other datasets and observations.

+.. csv-table:: Prediction/Observed confusion matrix
+   :file: ..\validation\global_delta_confusionmat.csv
+   :widths: 30, 70
+   :header-rows: 1